 2. It is important to know the dimensions of your carry-on luggage.

 If your carry-on exceeds these requirements, you may have to check your bag.
 In order to avoid this stress, check out our Carry-On Luggage Size Chart which lists the restrictions of carry-on bags for major airlines.
-If you find that your carry-on is not meeting the airline luggage requirements, consider investing in The Jaunt carry-on.
-The Jaunt is only 6.6 lbs and meets the carry-on requirements for all major U.S. airlines.
+If you find that your carry-on is not meeting the airline luggage requirements, consider investing in The Carry On.
+The Carry On is only 6.6 lbs and meets the carry-on requirements for all major U.S. airlines.

 3. Each airline also has check-in luggage dimension regulations.

 In addition to carry-on luggage, check-in luggage also has different requirements that vary from airline to airline.
 In general, check-in bags on U.S. airlines have a maximum weight of 50 pounds each and maximum dimensions of 27" x 21" x 14".
 It is important to check your airline's specific luggage requirements before heading to the airport to avoid hidden fees.
-If you are looking for medium-sized check-in luggage that measures 25.5”h x 18”w x 10”d”, The Journey is perfect for you.
-The Journey is an ultra-lightweight and durable check-in bag that will easily accommodate all of your clothes, shoes, and travel necessities.
-Take The Journey on your next flight for stress-free travel.
+If you are looking for medium-sized check-in luggage that measures 25.5”h x 18”w x 10”d”, The Check In is perfect for you.
+The Check In is an ultra-lightweight and durable check-in bag that will easily accommodate all of your clothes, shoes, and travel necessities.
+Take The Check In on your next flight for stress-free travel.

 4. Be aware of prohibited hazardous materials on flights.